tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 	// 3) The name of the parameter shoutify expects is "INPUT"
 	$params = ["INPUT" => $text];

-	// 4) Convert it to JSON, becasue Shoutify wants data passed to it as JSON
+	// 4) Convert it to JSON, because Shoutify wants data passed to it as JSON
 	$jsonToSend = json_encode($params);

 	// 5) The `stream_context_create()` function is where we can specify the POST method